Bahrean/Criminal-Information-Management-System/public/backend/assets/vendors/tinymce/readme.md

 ## Compiling and contributing

 In 2019 the decision was made to transition our codebase to a monorepo.
-For information on compiling and contributing, see: [contribution guidelines](https://github.com/tinymce/tinymce/blob/master/CONTRIBUTING.md).
+For Information on compiling and contributing, see: [contribution guidelines](https://github.com/tinymce/tinymce/blob/master/CONTRIBUTING.md).

 As an open source product, we encourage and support the active development of our software.

-## Want more information?
+## Want more Information?

 Visit the [TinyMCE website](https://tiny.cloud/) and check out the [TinyMCE documentation](https://www.tiny.cloud/docs/).